 |

-How can residents get land designated as leisure land, even though is has not
+How can residents get land designated as leisure land, even though is has not previously been

-been designated leisure land on the Local Plan, despite being used for that
+designated leisure land on the Local Plan, despite being used for that purpose for over 40 years?

 | ||||